ChaoticRoman/system_engineering/README.md

 ------------

-The aim of this document is to define system engineering procedure suitable for small projects featuring different blocks interfaced in various ways.
+The aim of this document is to define system engineering procedure suitable for small projects featuring different subunits interfaced in various ways.
 The purpose of system engineering procedure is to support development of such systems by proper requirements development and high-level design.
-Main tool of system engineering is detailed documentation addressing requirements traceability, proper definition of system subunits, their function, interfacing and operating environment, preliminary schedule and budget
+Main tool of system engineering is detailed documentation addressing requirements traceability, proper definition of system subunits, their function, interfacing and operating environment and preliminary schedule and budget

 The presented procedure is simplified version of system engineering procedure required by European Cooperation on Space Standardization (ECSS) stadards.
 The procedure is simplified for purpose of small (<10 people) and short (<1 year) projects.
 Six project phases were identified but project development is much more often incremental process due to different reasons and system design should be flexible and robust enough to be able to incorporate changes due to requirement change or previous flawed design decisions.
+Documents to be prepared in different project phases listed per project phases follows.

 Phase A: Project definition